bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cgetsta.md

 files is that .goh files must be included before the geode is run through the Goc preprocessor.
 C header files do not have to go through the Goc preprocessor.
 Simple geodes might have none of their own header files.
-These files are also described in section 4.4 on page 116.
+These files are also described in [section 4.4](#44-the-source-file-and-source-code).

 ### 4.2 Hello World